jbob/homepage/content/post/ipv6proxy.md

     xinetd: Service transmission6 failed to start and is deactivated.

 This is because xinetd sees that something is already listening on the (IPv4) port 9091.
 The flags IPv6 doesn't seem to have much of an effect.
-I've also tried to add:
+Adding:

     bind            = ::

-to the service definition (the equivalent of 0.0.0.0 in IPv4) without success.
+to the service definition (the equivalent of 0.0.0.0 in IPv4) does not work either.

 If you absolutely need to use the same port for IPv4 and IPv6 its necessary to specify the exact IPv6 address xinetd should bind the service to like this: